From estimation of quantum probabilities to simulation of quantum circuits: Probability Estimation

-The task of calculating or even estimating these probabilities efficiently is of great practical interest, but is known to be hard for general quantum circuits even for rather inaccurate levels of estimation.
-For example, given a circuit $c_{a}$ from a family of universal quantum circuits with a Pauli $Z$ measurement of the first qubit only, deciding if $\mc{P}_{a}(0)>\frac{2}{3}$ or $<\frac{1}{3}$ is BQP-complete.
+{{}}{The task of efficiently classically estimating these probabilities with respect to general quantum circuits is of great practical interest, but is known to be hard even for rather inaccurate levels of estimation.} For example, given a circuit $c_{a}$ from a family of universal quantum circuits with a Pauli $Z$ measurement of the first qubit only, deciding if $\mc{P}_{a}(0)>\frac{2}{3}$ or $<\frac{1}{3}$ is BQP-complete.

-Monte Carlo methods are a common approach to estimating Born rule probabilities that are difficult to calculate directly.
+Monte Carlo methods are a common approach to estimating Born rule probabilities that are difficult to calculate directly \cite{pashayan2015estimating, howard2017application, bennink2017unbiased}.
 Let $p$ be an unknown parameter we wish to estimate, e.g., a Born rule probability.
 In a Monte Carlo approach, $p$ is estimated by observing a number of random variables $X_1, \ldots, X_s$ and computing some function of the outcomes $\hat{p}_s(X_1, \ldots, X_s)$, chosen so that $\hat{p}_s$ is close to $p$ in expectation.
 In this case, $\hat{p}_s$ is an estimator of $p$.

-One way to generate such random variables is by using the quantum system itself.
-Given access to a quantum circuit $c_{a}$, we may wish to estimate $p=\mc{P}_{a}(x)$.
-In this example, we can construct the estimator $\hat{p}_s$ by independently running the circuit $s$ times.
-On each of the runs $i=1, \ldots, s$, we observe if the outcome is $x$ (in this case, $X_i=1$) or if the outcome is not $x$ (in this case, $X_i=0$).
-We then define $\hat{p}_s=\frac{1}{s}\sum_{i=1}^s X_i$.

-Rather than using the quantum system to generate samples, the more interesting case is when one has a classical algorithm that yields an estimator for a class of quantum circuits.
-There are many such examples; before considering them, we first articulate what properties make for a `good' estimator.
-This leads us to the notion of a \emph{poly-box}.